estespluc/CV/README.md

 *Master in Urban Planning and Natural Environment*
  09-2011  __  05-2012

-*Master Innovation in Architecture.Technology & Design*
+*Master in Innovation in Architecture.
+Technology & Design*
  10-2010__01-2013